Anttonii/storyteller/CONFIG.md

 keep_temp_files = True
 # Logging level, valid values [INFO, WARNING, DEBUG, ERROR]
 logging_level = INFO
+# Whether or not to automatically remove generated output folders after threshold has been reached.
+automatic_output_pruning = True
+# How many output folders will be kept, after the limit earliest output folder will get removed.
+kept_output_folder = 10
 # Paths to folders that have necessary files for video generation
 output_path = output
 clips_path = clips